Boston Childrens Hospital Adol Substance Use and Addiction Program - Boston Massachusetts

 Boston Childrens Hospital Adol Substance Use and Addiction Program - Boston, MA

-Boston Childrens Hospital Adol Substance Use And Addiction Program is treatment facility located at 300 Longwood Avenue, Fegan 10 in the 02115 zip code in Boston, MA that offers medication assisted substance abuse treatment.
+Boston Childrens Hospital Adol Substance Use And Addiction Program is treatment center located at 300 Longwood Avenue, Fegan 10 in the 02115 zip code in Boston, MA that offers medication-assisted addiction treatment.
 It accepts transitional age young adults and teenagers into its treatment program.
-Boston Childrens Hospital Adol Substance Use And Addiction Program provides buprenorphine maintenance, naltrexone administration and suboxone prescription to adults and young adults.
-Some of the treatment approaches used by Boston Childrens Hospital Adol Substance Use And Addiction Program consist of brief intervention, relapse prevention and cognitive behavioral therapy.
+Boston Childrens Hospital Adol Substance Use And Addiction Program provides suboxone prescription, buprenorphine maintenance and naltrexone administration to young adults and adults.
+Some of the treatment approaches used by Boston Childrens Hospital Adol Substance Use And Addiction Program consist of cognitive behavioral therapy, substance use counseling and brief intervention.

 Address: 300 Longwood Avenue, Fegan 10, Boston, MA 02115